 From our perspective there will not be a gap leaving a piece of land untended.
 It is anticipated that as Stratford no longer accept the setting up of Management Companies, those areas of land would be adopted by Tysoe Parish Council under a Section 106 agreement.
 There is still a Management Company intended for this site because the road is private.
 The larger area at the top we would intend to be adopted by the Parish Council, whether or not that includes the frontage bit from Tysoe to Sandpits Rd, there would not be a gap, it would not be left in “no man’s land” it will either be part of the development, or it would be Highways.
 Cllr Roach said that he felt it was important that if this development does get granted permission that the landscaping around is put in good hands so that the whole thing maintains a quality appearance in perpetuity.

-Kate Tait said that could be covered in the Section 106 agreement either that it be maintained as part of the management company and it will have a plan very similar to the one you have been looking at with a definition of each area of whose responsibility it is and a figure for the amount of community ?.......
+Kate Tait said that could be covered in the Section 106 agreement either that it be maintained as part of the management company and it will have a plan very similar to the one you have been looking at with a definition of each area of whose responsibility it is and a figure for the amount of community involvement.

 Cllr Roache asked if there were any further questions from Councillors?
 There were none.